Kevin805/Mobile_Chat/README.md

 What is the use of this Repo

 This Project is a Simple ReactJS Project which demonstrates the following:

-Creating a Component in React
+-Creating a Component in React
-Making HTTP calls
+-Making HTTP calls
-Communicating between parent and child component
-Using Basic Routing in React
+-Communicating between parent and child component -Using Basic Routing in React
-The project Template can be used to build bigger projects
+-The project Template can be used to build bigger projects